JM-Weber/James-Weber/docs/index.md

 # Dr James Weber
-### PDRA in Climate Change Mitigation, University of Sheffield
+### Postdoctoral Research Associate in Climate Change Mitigation, University of Sheffield

 ### About

 I am a Postdoctoral Research Associate at the University of Sheffield looking at the climatic impact of widescale tree planting using the state-of-the-art chemistry-climate model UKESM.
-I am assoicate of the Leverhulme Centre for Climate Change Mitigation ([LC3M](https://lc3m.org/people/dr-james-weber/)).
+I am an assoicate of the Leverhulme Centre for Climate Change Mitigation ([LC3M](https://lc3m.org/people/dr-james-weber/)).

 ```markdown
 Syntax highlighted code block TESTing